Lausanne railway station

 Lausanne railway station (Gare de Lausanne) is the main intercity and regional railway station for the city of Lausanne, Vaud, Switzerland.
-It is often known as Lausanne CFF to distinguish it from others in the town.
+It is often known as Lausanne CFF or Lausanne-Gare to distinguish it from the other large station, Lausanne-Flon.

 Description

 Lausanne is a through station, which sits at the junction of the Simplon, Lausanne–Bern, and Lausanne–Geneva railway lines.
 Due to this, express passenger trains are available to a wide variety of destinations across the country.

 Passenger trains are primarily run by Swiss Federal Railways (SBB CFF FFS), with additional international trains run by companies from neighbouring France (TGV Lyria).

-There is also a network of local services from Lausanne, primarily as part of the RER Vaud, and platforms for line 2 of the Lausanne Métro.
+There is also a network of local services from Lausanne, primarily as part of the RER Vaud, and platforms for line 2 of the Lausanne Metro.
 The metro station, Lausanne-Gare, was opened on 27 October 2008.

 Passenger facilities include Bureau de change, left luggage and lost property offices.

 Developments

 Significant improvements are planned for the station by 2020.
 A third subway is to be constructed for platform access, along with longer platforms to allow larger trains.
-A new tunnel is also to be built for the Lausanne Métro directly underneath the Renens (West) end of the main line station, with new métro platforms directly connected to the subway, removing the need for some métro passengers to cross the square in front of the station.
+A new tunnel is also to be built for the Lausanne Metro directly underneath the Renens (West) end of the main line station, with new metro platforms directly connected to the subway, removing the need for some métro passengers to cross the square in front of the station.

 Services

-As of the December 2024 timetable change the following services call at Lausanne:
+As of the December 2025 timetable change the following services call at Lausanne: